AICoE/aicoe-cd/docs/cluster_ns_management.md

 Once done, submit a PR.
 After merge, run the playbook to bring the changes live.

-## Cluster Exclusions
+## Cluster Inclusions

 It is likely that your team does not have `get` access to all namespace scoped resources.
 This can be an issue when deploying apps to a namespace in a cluster, because ArgoCD will attempt to discover all namespace scoped resourced and be denied.
-To avoid this, when adding a cluster, also consider adding such resources to the exclusions list in the [prod-vars.yaml](https://github.com/AICoE/aicoe-cd/blob/master/vars/prod-vars.yaml).
+To avoid this, we limit ArgoCD to discover the resources that are available to project admins, these are added under the `resource.inclusions` ArgoCD configurations in [prod-vars.yaml](https://github.com/AICoE/aicoe-cd/blob/master/vars/prod-vars.yaml).